Royal Company of Archers: Organisation

 The affairs of the Royal Company are managed by a President and six counsellors, who are chosen annually by the whole membership.
 The Adjutant, an officer, is the only ex-officio member of Council.
 The council is vested with the power of receiving or rejecting candidates for admission, and of appointing the company's officers, civil and military.

 The structure of the organisation is divided between officers and Archers.
 By seniority, the officers comprise one Captain-General, four Captains, four Lieutenants, four Ensigns and twelve Brigadiers.

 From the starting membership of 50 the number of the corps numbered about 1,000 in the late 18th century, but only exceeded five hundred by the 1930s.

 The Captain-General is the Gold Stick for Scotland.

 The Royal Company of Archers functions as the Sovereign's 'Body Guard in Scotland'.
 Every officer of The Royal Company is of the rank of a general, and the Archers of the corps rank at Court as colonels.

 Members of the Royal Company must be Scots or have strong Scottish connections.
-Membership is by election; the present membership totals around 530, with an active list of some 400 who pay an annual subscription.
+Membership is by election; the present membership totals around 530, with an active list of some 400.
+Members pay an annual subscription, and are also expected to cover the cost of their uniforms and equipment, as well as of travel and other expenses incidental to their duties.

 Company standards

 The Royal Company has two standards.
 The first of these bears on one side Mars and Cupid encircled in a wreath of thistles, with this motto: In peace and war.
-On the other, a yew tree, with two men dressed and equipped as archers, encircled as the former motto: Dal gloria vires (Glory Gives Strength).
+On the other, a yew tree, with two men dressed and equipped as archers, encircled as the former motto: Dat gloria vires (Glory Gives Strength).
 The other standard displays on one side, on a field or, a lion rampant gules, encircled with a double tressure flory-counter flory of the second (the Royal Arms of Scotland); on the top, a thistle and crown, motto: Nemo me impune lacessit (no one provokes me with impunity).
 On the other, St Andrew on the cross on field argent; at the top, a crown, motto: Dulce pro patria periculum (danger is sweet for one's country).

 The three arrows on the standard were added after introduction of a third-place winner in the competition since 1720.